-The increase in diabetes in the U.S. has caused an increase in the number of amputation surgeries.
-A disease that can affect the flow of blood to the body’s extremities, diabetes can lead to neuropathy, calluses, ulcers, poor circulation and non-healing wounds.
-More than 185,000 people undergo amputation surgeries annually; more than 2 million people in the U.S. live with limb loss, a statistic expected to double by 2050.
-And at least half of these are the result of vascular disease and complications from diseases such as diabetes.
+More than 185,000 people undergo amputation surgeries every year, and more than 2 million people in the U.S. live with limb loss, a statistic expected to double by 2050.
+At least half of those amputations are the result of vascular disease and complications from conditions such as diabetes, which can lead to non-healing wounds that threaten the health and viability of limbs.
+Other causes of limb loss include traumatic injury.

 Why Choose Us?

-The specialists working in our Limb Preservation Program are leaders in their field, using the latest techniques and strategies to preserve limbs whenever possible, whether they are at risk due to disease or trauma.
+The specialists who are part of our Limb Preservation Program are leaders in their field, skilled at using the latest techniques and interventions to preserve limbs whenever possible, whether they are at risk due to disease or trauma.

-Early intervention is key to limb preservation.
-We collaborate with specialists from vascular surgery, podiatry, wound care, infectious disease, nephrology, cardiology, endocrinology and geriatrics, among other specialties, to identify people at risk of limb loss and apply advanced techniques to help them avoid amputation.
+To help ensure you receive the most effective and efficient treatment possible, this team collaborates with specialists in vascular surgery, podiatry, wound care, infectious disease, nephrology, cardiology, endocrinology and geriatrics, among other specialties.
+Limb preservation can be a complex process, requiring a variety of specialists to coordinate treatment in the effort to avoid amputation.
 We also work closely with specialists in rehabilitation, physician therapy and prosthetics.